PAOK FC: Foundation and early years (1926–1939)

 PAOK FC is the oldest department of the major multi-sport club AC P.A.O.K., which is closely linked with Hermes Sports Club, that was formed in 1875 by the Greek community of Pera, a district of Istanbul (Constantinople).

-The football club was founded in April 1926 by Constantinopolitans who fled to Thessaloniki after the Greek defeat in the Greco-Turkish War.
-PAOK's policy was to be open to every citizen of Thessaloniki, leading to a minor rivalry with AEK Thessalonikis, the other Constantinopolitan club of the city, in which only refugees were allowed to play.
-Both clubs were founded by Enosis Konstantinoupoliton Thessalonikis (E.K.Th.), a social and political organisation.
+The football club was founded in April 1926 after a dispute with Enosis Konstantinoupoliton Thessalonikis (E.K.
+Th.), a social and political organisation, by Constantinopolitans who fled to Thessaloniki after the Greek defeat in the Greco-Turkish War.
+PAOK's policy was to be open to every citizen of Thessaloniki, leading to a minor rivalry with AEK Thessaloniki, the other Constantinopolitan club of the city, from which PAOK had split prior to its foundation and was attended exclusively by refugees.

-The original logo of PAOK was a horseshoe and a four-leaf clover.

-PAOK played their primary friendly match on 4 May 1926 at the stadium of Thermaikos, defeating Megas Alexandros Thessaloniki 2–1.
-The first coach of the club was Kostas Andreadis who spent five years on the team's bench without demanding payment.
-Their first captain was Michalis Ventourelis.